-Zoraya is a client-focused and relationship-oriented professional with a solid background in marketing, communications, media relations, project management, and business development.
+Zoraya is a client-focused and relationship-oriented professional with a solid background in marketing, proposal writing, sponsorship development, communications, media relations, digital marketing, advertising and business development.
 She excels in increasing organizational productivity through creative marketing and public relations strategies.

 Zoraya began her career in the non-profit industry when she joined the senior staff at the Urban League of Essex County, in 1993 after earning an MBA from Rutgers Business School.
-She worked in several senior staff positions and served as Interim CEO before accepting a position as a member of the Extended Cabinet of the National Urban League in 1999.
-A few years later, in 2003, she founded RayZo, Inc.
+She worked in several senior staff positions and when the CEO retired, she served as Interim CEO before soon thereafter accepting a position as a member of the Extended Cabinet of the National Urban League (NUL) in 1999.

-She typically works with CEO’s and the senior staff of businesses, corporations and large non-profit organizations.
+She typically works with CEO’s and c-suite executives of small businesses, government offices, corporations and large non-profit organizations.
 Most of RayZo’s client initially hire RayZo for a specific project, but subsequently continue to use its services after experiencing positive results.

 Zoraya has served as a member of the Board of Directors for La Casa de Don Pedro since 1995, and was its President for 10 years (2002-2012).
 La Casa is the largest community development corporation serving the Latino population in New Jersey and serves as a model for many other community development corporations.
 Zoraya is the first woman to serve as Board President since La Casa’s founding in 1974.

 Zoraya hails from Monmouth County, NJ, but has been an Essex County resident for over 30 years.
-In her spare time, she enjoys family activities with her two children, Ray, Jr. and Asia, and golfing with her husband of 28 years, Ray Hamlin, Esq.
+In her spare time, she enjoys family activities with her two children, Ray, Jr. and Asia, and golfing with her husband of 29 years, Raymond L. Hamlin, Esq.